How To Age Paper

 You will get very different results with different types of paper.
 I have found that normal printer paper tends to be a bit waterproof and does not soak up the tea or coffee stains very well.
 So you get a very pale result.
 If you feel a sheet of it, you are looking for a coarse texture rather than a smooth, shiny one.

 Try blotting or waterpaint paper.
 We used a 'sturdy, multipurpose textured art paper' from a sketch pad - this was perfect for aging as it took the stain very well.

 Crumpling the paper gives it a lot more texture when it soaks up the tea or coffee stain.
 If you want a more even look then you don't need to do this.

 We usually add about 2 tablespoons of coffee to 2 cups of warm water.
 You need to let it dissolve.
 We have also tried soaking 3 or 4 teabags in the same amount of water.
 Both seem to work well.

 Flatten out your crumpled sheet and lay it in a roasting dish or other container.
 Then pour over your tea/coffee stained water.
 It shouldn't take very long for it to soak in.

 I guess you could just lift the parchment out onto newspaper to dry - but I usually place it on a baking tray in the oven for a couple of minutes (low temperature).
 I guess I have impatient kids.

-Your paper is now ready to use.
-Perfect for making scroll manuscripts, or as an aged parchment to make fonts on.
+.
+Perfect for making scroll manuscripts, or as an aged parchment to make fonts

 We have put the parchment through the printer without a problem if you need to do this.
 We have also tried printing onto the paper before aging it - but often the dye will run in the soaking process.